-If you owe the IRS over $50,000 and have not made arrangements to resolve your tax situation, a recently passed law requires the IRS to limit or eliminate your right to travel by using a U.S. passport.
+If you owe the IRS over $54,000 and have not made arrangements to resolve your tax situation, a recently passed law requires the IRS to limit or eliminate your right to travel by using a U.S. passport.
 This is potentially a very serious situation as it may severely hamper the ability to do business or travel for personal reasons.
-While the IRS has delayed implementing this law, tax professionals have been informed that the IRS will make the first certification to the State Department in January 2018.
-This certification may affect approximately 340,000 taxpayers.

 Denial or Revocation of United States Passport